-Recently, I shared Give Me Liberty Blue Tablescape Celebrates July 4th, also set on the back covered porch and pergola.
-For more holiday inspirations, see Uncle Sam Wreath Pedals to July 4th Parade and Smooth Sailing Wreath Flying Red, White and Blue.
+Recently, I shared the Give Me Liberty Blue Tablescape, also set on the back covered porch and pergola.
+For more holiday inspirations, see Uncle Sam Wreath Pedals to Parade and Smooth Sailing Wreath Flying Red, White and Blue.

-I usually pull out lots more red, white and blue Independence Day decorations— bunting, pinwheels, rosettes, garlands, banners, balloons and lots of flags.
+I usually pull out lots of red, white and blue Independence Day decorations— bunting, pinwheels, rosettes, garlands, banners, balloons and lots of flags.
 Lots of ’em!